Attiya-Waqar/Web-Crawler/README.md

   <li> Following guidelines of the <i>robots.txt</i> files</li>
   <li> Storing data in flat file</li>
   <li> Case sensitive and insensitive search</li>
+  <li> Following Robots.txt files </li>

 </ul>

 <h3> Implementation </h3>
+The script starts with a seed url, max depth for search and the string to search which have default values but can be changed by the user.
+The browser gets the robots.txt file of the url (if it exists).
+It then gets all the valid remote links inside the web page and adds them to an array if the link is not prohibited by the robots.txt file of that page.
+After reaching the speicifed depth, the code transfers to the search portion of the program where it searches for the user-set string in the array of sub-anchor tags and displays how many times it occurs.
+The search can be case-sensitive or case-insensitive depending on setting set by user before search.

 <h1>User Input</h1>
 <p>